On SL(3,$\mathbb C$)-representations of the Whitehead link group: Decorated representations and the deformation variety

 A configuration of ordered points in a projective space $\PP(V)$ is said to be in general position when they are all distinct and no three points are contained in the same line.
 This notion applies to configurations of projective lines by duality.
 A configuration of $n$ flags $(([x_1],[f_1],\cdots,([x_n],[f_n])))$ is in {\it general position} whenever the $n$ points $([x_i])_{i=1}^n$ are in general position and the forms $[f_j]$ satisfy $f_j(x_i)\neq 0$ when $i\neq j$. \begin{defi} We call {\it tetrahedon of flags} in $\mathbb P(\C^3)$ any 4-tuple of flags in general position. \end{defi} We briefly recall now the definitions of the main projective invariants we are going to use as well as the relations among them.
 We refer the reader to \cite{BFG} for more details.
 Let $T = (F_1, F_2, F_3, F_4)$ be a tetrahedron of flags. \begin{enumerate} \item {\bf Triple ratio. }Let $\bigl(ijk\bigl)$ be a face of T (oriented accordingly to the orientation of the tetrahedron) of flags in general position.
 Its {\it triple ratio} is the quantity

-\item {\bf Cross-ratio. }For each oriented edge $(ij)$, we define $k$ and $l$ in such a way that the permutation $(1,2,3,4)\longmapsto (i,j,k,l)$ is even.
-Viewing the set of lines through $[x_i]$ as a projective line, we associate to $(ij)$ the cross-ratio
+\item {\bf Cross-ratio. } Whenever four points $(a,b,c,d)$ lie on a projective line, we denote by $[a,b,c,d]\in\C$ their cross-ratio.
+For each oriented edge $(ij)$ of $T$, we define $k$ and $l$ in such a way that the permutation $(1,2,3,4)\longmapsto (i,j,k,l)$ is even.
+Now, viewing the set of lines through $[x_i]$ as a projective line, we associate to $(ij)$ the cross-ratio